mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 ### Expand cell renderer

-By default, the grid cuts the content of a cell and renders an ellipsis if the content of the cell does not fit in the cell.
+By default, the data grid cuts the content of a cell and renders an ellipsis if the content of the cell does not fit in the cell.
-As a workaround, you can create a cell renderer that will allow seeing the full content of the cell in the grid.
+As a workaround, you can create a cell renderer that will allow seeing the full content of the cell in the data grid.

 {{"demo": "RenderExpandCellGrid.js", "bg": "inline"}}